Pointe Chausenque

-La Pointe Chausenque, culminating at 3,204 m is a summit in the Massif du Vignemale in the French Pyrenees.
+Pointe Chausenque or Punta Chausenca is 3,204m summit in the Vignemale.
+Vignemale is a massif in the French Pyrenees.

 Topography

-Virtually as high as the glacier d'Ossoue to the south, it dominates from 600 m le glacier des Oulettes to the north.
+Virtually as high as the Ossoue glacier to the south, it dominates from 600 m the :fr:Glacier des Oulettes de Gaube to the north.

-It is the highest pyrenean summit located only in France, north of the French-Spanish border.
+It is the highest Pyrenean summit located only in France, north of the French-Spanish border.

 History

 The first ascent was led out by Vincent de Chausenque and a guide from Cauterets on June 30, 1822.
-The summit was reached from the Petit Vignemale by the ridge linking both summits.
+The summit was reached from Petit Vignemale via the ridge linking both summits.